ToonLunk/OAS-CAHPS-Auditor/readme.md

 - Ensures required headers are present and correctly named in OASCAPHS and UPLOAD tabs
 - Validates header formatting and order
+- Validates sample size and other key header values
+- Checks SIDs for correct formatting and ranges

 **Number Validation:**

-- Checks that the header's submitted # matches the total of INEL, Frame INEL, and Reported rows
 - Checks that Emails (E) and Mailings (M) sum to the sample size as well as the sum of rows where CMS=1
-- Checks that eligible is the same as submitted - all ineligible rows
+- Checks that eligible is the same as submitted minus all ineligible rows
 - and more!

 **Data Validation:**